eugeneware/docker-wordpress-nginx/README.md

 # docker-wordpress-nginx

-A Dockerfile that installs the latest wordpress, nginx and php-fpm.
+A Dockerfile that installs the latest wordpress, nginx, php-apc and php-fpm.

+NB: A big thanks to [jbfink](https://github.com/jbfink/docker-wordpress) who did most of the hard work on the wordpress parts!

+You can check out his [Apache version here](https://github.com/jbfink/docker-wordpress).

 ## Installation